 For some reason, when it comes to noses, people struggle.
-It's not hard to draw realistic noses.
-It's actually really simple.
+Perhaps this is because a nose is an irregular form - it's not a simple shape like a circle and it's not quite a triangle either.
+It's not as hard to draw realistic noses as one may think.
+It's actually rather simple.
 All it takes is four lines and then the rest is adding value.
-Don't fall into the trap of thinking that drawing noses is hard.
+Don't fall into the trap of thinking that drawing noses is difficult.

 Many people have incorrectly learned how to draw a nose.
 When you learn something incorrectly, it is even harder to learn how to do it correctly.
 This is true of anything, not just drawing.
 Many of us have been taught to draw that "L" shape or perhaps the "w" shape with an extra "u" when we draw a nose.

 Drawing noses this way is so far from drawing them realistically.
 If you are going for a cartoon nose, then that may be a good direction to go.
 But for a realistic nose, you must really observe your subject.

 Here's a look at the finished drawing from the video above...